zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-faq-edit-scope.md

 So, how does an extension model a Dictionary/StringMap/property bag when using the Portal FX and EditScope?

 The pattern is to develop the Dictionary/StringMap/property bag as an observable array of key/value-pairs, like `KnockoutObservableArray<{ key: string; value: TValue; }>`.

 Often, additionally, it is important to let users edit the Dictionary/StringMap/property bag using *an editable grid*.
 In such cases, it is important to describe the array of key/value-pairs as an 'entity' array since editable grid can only be bound to an EditScope 'entity' array.
-See [above](#editable-grid) re: how to develop type metadata to use the array with editable grid.
+For more information about how to develop type metadata to use the array with editable grid, see [#editable-grid](#editable-grid).

 Here's a sample that does something similar, converting - in this case - an array of strings into an 'entity' array for consumption by editable grid.